djsracing/ECU/README.md

 1. As seen in the EMRAX-RS_V2 Resolver connector pdf , the wire in the 6th pin of the Feedback plug motor is black-white but no black-white wire is there [Resolved(1)]
 2. After completing phasing, the N-drive software is supposed to give back the offset angle of our motor, but it gives a garbage value/whatever value you manually set in it
 3. As mentioned in the initialisation guide the motor is supposed to run during phasing at an Imax pk value of 5% it should draw a current of 2-3A {mentioned in emails by edward} however at 5% it draws 21.2A {as shown in phasing videos} and motor does not run at 5%[Resolved(3)]
-4. The RS232 serial interface requires a connector from M8 to D9-S [Resolved(2)]

 ![1](https://user-images.githubusercontent.com/93036845/184670173-512488b0-ff51-4e91-8855-7a92d070d92c.jpeg)